 I can’t remember the last time I had this much fun during the Halloween season.
 I have made so many fun treats and I don’t want to see this season end.
 I want to keep making cute and creepy things like this spooky mummy cake.
 It is spooky and scared me so bad the other day I literally screamed out loud!
 Want to hear the story?

 I made this guy and placed him in the freezer (I have one that I use for cookies and cakes only) and then I started feeling really bad that day.
 I don’t know if it is one of the worst colds I have ever had or the flu but, I have felt pretty bad.
 I ended up taking two days off to chill (literally chilling) and trying to feel better.
 Well, on the third day I made some cookie dough and wanted to place it in the freezer before I cut out my shapes and when I opened the freezer door, I screamed!

 It was like someone was sending me an evil message or something.
-Needless to say, I took the spooky head out of the freezer and placed it on the counter to thaw so it couldn’t freak me out again.
+Needless to say, I took the spooky head out of the freezer and placed it on the counter to thaw so it wouldn’t freak me out again.